scikit-hep/hist/docs/support.rst

-.. _support:

 Support
 =======

-If you are stuck with a problem using Hist, please do get in touch at our `Issues <https://github.com/scikit-hep/hist/issues>`_.
+If you are stuck with a problem using Hist, please do get in touch at our `Issues <https://github.com/scikit-hep/hist/issues>`_ or `Gitter Channel <https://gitter.im/HSF/PyHEP-histogramming>`_.
+The developers are willing to help.

 You can save time by following this procedure when reporting a problem: